 The instructor may limit enrollment in a CW course to eighteen students with departmental approval.
 Those willing to work with larger numbers are welcome to do so.

-All instructors of CW courses will be encouraged to participate in periodic workshops that focus on the teaching of writing.
-The Provost’s office will plan and coordinate the workshops.
+All instructors of CW courses must be encouraged to participate in periodic workshops that focus on the teaching of writing.
+The Provost’s Office plans and coordinates the workshops.
 Instructors on nine-month contracts will be compensated for attending or leading a workshop that occurs during the summer or other times outside their contractual obligations.
-The initial workshops will be designed to help instructors revise their existing CW courses and develop the skills necessary for providing students with constructive feedback.
-Subsequent workshops should focus on the specific needs of students and instructors.
-For example, workshop topics are likely to include: articulating goals for courses and writing assignments, assessing the writing of international and transfer students, designing and implementing assessment rubrics, incorporating online technologies and communities as effective tools for teaching writing, evaluating text quality, or writing for real audiences.
+Workshop topics may include: developing the skills necessary for providing students with constructive feedback, articulating goals for courses and writing assignments, assessing the writing of international and transfer students, designing and implementing assessment rubrics, incorporating online technologies and communities as effective tools for teaching writing, evaluating text quality, or writing for specific audiences.

 II.
 Program of Emphasis (POE)

-More than 40 percent of Juniata graduates elect to develop an individualized POE.
+Juniata students often elect to develop an individualized POE.
 Students are encouraged to select the POE format that best serves their needs.

 The Program of Emphasis (POE) is Juniata's unique approach to focused education in an academic area of a student's choosing.
-Somewhat similar to a traditional "major," the POE consists of up to half of the total degree and is an opportunity for students to explore in depth a particular discipline or to craft an interdisciplinary plan to study an area.
+Somewhat similar to a traditional "major," the POE is an opportunity for students to explore in depth a particular discipline or to craft an interdisciplinary plan to study an area.
 With advisors' help, students draft a POE goal statement, identify classes, and develop rationale for their program.
 They are:

-Designated – A POE of 45-63 credits.
+Designated – A POE of 45-63 credit hours, except as otherwise allowed for in Section 3.3.1.
 Designated POEs have been proposed by a department or program and approved by the Curriculum committee.
 No student rationale is required.

-Individualized – A POE of 45-63 credits designed by the student in consultation with faculty advisors.
+Individualized – A POE of 45-63 credits designed by the student in consultation with faculty advisors, except as otherwise allowed for in Section 3.3.1.
 Individualized POEs are intended to meet particular student needs with unique combinations of courses.
 Approval requires students to write a rationale that describes how the courses they have listed help them reach the academic goals of the POE.

 Secondary Emphases will not be a part of the POE; they will have a separate status, separate paperwork, and will be recorded separately on the student's transcript.
 For each department, a secondary emphasis description can be found on the department's website.
 The general guideline is: 18 credits with at least 6 of them are upper level.